• Skip to primary navigation

 Orange sugar and oil beaten together in a large metal mixing bowl.

-STEP 2: Combine the orange sugar and oil together in the bowl of an electric mixer.
-Beat for 2-3 minutes on medium speed.
+STEP 2: Combine the orange sugar and vegetable oil together in a large mixing bowl.
+Beat with an electric mixer for 2-3 minutes on medium speed.
 It should resemble wet sand.

 Partially mixed orange cake batter.

-STEP 3: Add the vanilla.
+STEP 3: Add the vanilla extract.
 Then add the eggs one at a time, beating for 60 seconds between each addition.
+Scrape down the sides of the bowl.

 STEP 4: Mix the orange juice and milk together.
-Turn the mixer to the lowest speed, add half of the flour followed by half of the juice/milk.
+Turn the mixer to the lowest speed, add half of the dry ingredients followed by half of the wet ingredients.
 Then repeat with the remaining ingredients.
-Divide the batter evenly into your prepared cake pans and bake.
+Divide the cake batter evenly into your prepared cake pans and bake.

 Three cake rounds cooling on a wire rack.